A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators

-To conclude, the proposed model can be conveniently used in control strategies developed in the pH framework \citep{vanderSchaftL2,Duindam2009ModelingSystems}, such as \textit{Interconnection and Damping Assignment Passivity-Based Control} (IDA-PBC) \citep{ortega2004interconnection,ortega2002interconnection}, \textit{de facto} opening to the possibility of exploring new control possibilities for redundant manipulators.
+The proposed model enables convenient representation of a redundant manipulator interacting with an external system and allows analysis of energy flows through the interconnection induced by the physical interaction, which structurally happens in the task-space.
+Furthermore the proposed model can be conveniently used in control strategies developed in the pH framework \citep{vanderSchaftL2,Duindam2009ModelingSystems}, such as \textit{Interconnection and Damping Assignment Passivity-Based Control} (IDA-PBC) \citep{ortega2004interconnection,ortega2002interconnection}, \textit{de facto} opening to the possibility of exploring new task-space control possibilities for redundant manipulators.
 In this respect, a further contribution of this work is the use of the presented model along an IDA-PBC design procedure, which is proposed to stabilize and shape the impedance of a 7-DOF Franka Emika Panda robot.

-This paper is organized as follows.
-In Sec. \ref{sec:setting} we outline the used notation and the system theoretic background which is used.
-In Sec. \ref{sec:geometry} we display geometric facts about kinetic energy and mechanical power in redundant manipulators.
-Sec. \ref{sec:ph} contains the main contribution, i.e., the derivation of the port-Hamiltonian model.
-Sec. \ref{sec:idapbc} guides the reader toward an energy-based control design using the proposed model, ended with simulation result on a redundant robot.
-Sec. \ref{sec:conc} concludes the paper.